lakal3/VGE/readme.md

 I gradually added new features to handle different aspects of Graphics programming.

 Now VGE has all the basic elements to make Vulkan based 3D programs using Go.
-Examples give quite nice overview of existing features in VGE.
+Examples give a quite nice overview of existing features in VGE.

 Features not marked as preview or experimental should be considered fairly stable and breaking API changes will happen only if really necessary.